vuejs/vue-router/docs/en/advanced-routing/activate.md

+# Async Routes

+Sometimes you need to fetch data from server before rendering a route.
+For example, before visiting a user profile, you have to fetch his data from the server.
+In vue-router <= 1, you'd use the `activate` hook.
+From version 2 we rely on the components life-cycle to fetch data.

+This way you can control how loading is handled in each view.

+TODO talk about fetching in created hook

+TODO talk about using the beforeEnter option in route definition

+Going somewhere else in the before next is called will cancel it (explain with example)

 # `activate(transition) [-> Promise]`

 Called on an incoming component during the activation phase when it is created and about to get transitioned in.